 AFA 2013 San Diego Meetings Paper

-Controlling for unobserved heterogeneity (or “common errors”), such as industry-specific shocks, is a fundamental challenge in empirical research, as failing to do so can introduce omitted variables biases and preclude causal inference.
-This paper discusses limitations of two approaches commonly used to control for unobserved group-level heterogeneity in finance research — demeaning the dependent variable with respect to the group (e.g., “industry-adjusting”) and adding the mean of the group’s dependent variable as a control.
+Controlling for unobserved heterogeneity (or “common errors”), such as industry-specific shocks, is a fundamental challenge in empirical research.
+Failing to do so can introduce omitted variables biases and preclude causal inference.
+This paper discusses limitations of two approaches commonly used to control for unobserved group heterogeneity in finance research — demeaning the dependent variable with respect to the group (e.g., “industry-adjusting”) and adding the mean of the group’s dependent variable as a control.
 We show that these techniques, which are used widely in both asset pricing and corporate finance research, typically provide inconsistent coefficients and can lead researchers to incorrect inferences.
 In contrast, the fixed effects estimator is consistent and should be used instead.
 We also explain how to estimate the fixed effects model when traditional methods are computationally infeasible.

 Additional programming advice is available online.

 Keywords: unobserved heterogeneity, group fixed effects, industry-adjust, bias

 JEL Classification: G12, G2, G3, C01, C13working papers series

 Date posted: March 17, 2012 ; Last revised: May 29, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.